CS-W4121/cs-w4121.github.io/homeworks/hw3.md

 1) We begin by training a simple model locally.
 There are two things that we want to keep track for this training process: the completion time of the training task and the average examples per second during training.
 Also keep track of the final accuracy and the loss of the model.

-We do this by running the script `train-local.sh` by typing `bash train-local.sh` into the terminal.
-In the script, we have
+We do this by running the following script:
 ```
 python cifar10_main.py --data-dir=${PWD}/cifar-10-data \
                        --job-dir=/tmp/cifar10 \